4d/docs/website/translated_docs/es/FormObjects/properties_Object.md

 > Only declared or dynamic [variables](Concepts/variables.md) can be used to display footer calculations.
 Other kinds of [expressions](Concepts/quick-tour.md#expressions) such as `Form.value` are not supported.

-Automatic calculations ignore the shown/hidden state of list box rows.
+Los cálculos automáticos ignoran el estado mostrado/oculto de las líneas list box.
 If you want to restrict a calculation to only visible rows, you must use a custom calculation.

 *Null* no se tienen en cuenta para ningún cálculo.